VasantkumarKS/Quote-Generator-Using-JS/README.md

 ## Support

-For any inquiries or support, please contact [vasanthks1999@gmail.com].
+For any inquiries , please contact [vasanthks1999@gmail.com].

 Enjoy generating and sharing inspiring quotes with the Quote Generator! 🌟